marcosclavier/jobot/job_bot_project/PRD.md

 **3.4.
 Registration Chatbot:**
 *   **Objective:** Integrate a conversational AI chatbot into the registration flow to capture user profile information (e.g., name, contact info, education, work experience, skills) through natural dialogue, starting with CV upload, and using multi-agent workflows for refinement.
 The chatbot builds the candidate's profile using predefined information clusters, ensuring optional and toggleable elements to avoid discrimination (e.g., ageism).
 *   **User Flow:** After submitting email/password in `/api/register`, users are redirected to the chatbot session with a temporary token.
 The chatbot prompts users to first upload their CV (or LinkedIn profile/raw text) via the `/api/cv-upload` endpoint (adapted for temporary sessions).
-Once uploaded, the system parses the document to pre-fill 70% of profile clusters, then engages in 3-5 targeted questions to collect the remaining 30%, focusing on high-impact areas like achievements.
+Once uploaded, the system parses the document to pre-fill 70% of profile clusters, then engages in an interactive, one-question-at-a-time dialogue to collect the remaining 30%, focusing on high-impact areas like achievements.
+User responses to these questions are used to incrementally update the temporary profile.
 Users can review and toggle clusters for inclusion/omissions.
 *   **Key Components:**
     *   Uses Gemini API for responses, with a system prompt focused on onboarding questions, data extraction, and subtle guidance (e.g., "Tell me about your education—should we omit dates?").
     *   WebSocket-based for real-time interaction during registration.